 Fruited Chicken Salad with Honey Dijon

-- 2 cups cooked chicken, cubed or shredded (see note)
+- 2 cups cooked chicken, cubed or shredded (about 2 large breast halves)

 - 1 head bibb lettuce